rishvanth-kp/its_a_scam/doc/content/10x_atac_seq_qc.md

 ![](figs/pbmc_granulocyte_sorted_3k_primary_alignments-1.png)

-When the cluster ID is provides, these are also plotted per cluster:
+When the cluster ID is provided, these are also plotted per cluster:

 ![](figs/pbmc_granulocyte_sorted_3k_cluster_flagstat-1.png)